 History of and Rationale behind the Graduation Writing Proficiency Examination Requirement

-Because of a noticeable decline in student writing skills, the CSU Chancellor appointed a Task Force on Student Writing Skills in 1975 to investigate the problem and recommend appropriate solutions.
+Because of a noticeable decline in student writing skills, the CSU Chancellor appointed a Task Force on Student Writing Skills to investigate the problem and recommend appropriate solutions.
 The major portion of the Task Force's recommendations, reviewed by the Educational Policies Committee and supported by the CSU Academic Senate, was accepted by the Board of Trustees in 1976.
 One of the central aspects of this policy required the demonstration of writing proficiency at the upper-division level as a requirement for graduation from every campus within the CSU system.
 The resolution approved by the Board of Trustees at its May 1976 meeting required that students demonstrate adequate writing skills prior to graduation.
 Mandatory catalog copy has since stated that "All students subject to degree requirements of 1977-78 and subsequent general catalogs must demonstrate competency in writing skills as a requirement for graduation."
 Unlike the other major provision of the policy, the English Placement Test (EPT), it was ultimately decided that the Graduation Writing Requirement would not be based on a single, statewide examination.
 Instead, it was left to the nineteen individual campuses to devise their own means of fulfilling this requirement, and no state funds were provided for its implementation.
 Certification by whatever means used (examination, course work, etc.) must, the Trustees decreed, be self-supporting.

 In the spring of 1979, a committee of HSU faculty was formed to determine the means by which HSU would fulfill the Trustees' mandate.
 Following consideration of various alternatives, the Committee determined that the most efficient, reliable, fair, and economical, method of testing writing skills--as opposed to content, mechanics, and so on--would be the implementation of a special writing examination.
 After discussion of cost and effectiveness, the Committee agreed that the required examination should consist of two forty-five minute essays.
 Accordingly, the first such examination was administered during the fall quarter of 1979 and has been administered every successive term.
 The exact nature and character of this examination, eligibility requirements, and questions relating to the examination and the GWR are explained in the remainder of this page.
 In addition, sample essays representing the various possible scores are available from this site.